 Privacy protection is achieved by intentionally distorting sensitive regions of the captured images.
-“We have developed so-called cartooning privacy filters which preserve privacy while ensuring a minimum reduction of the image fidelity,” concludes Adam Erdelyi, who is currently working towards completing his PhD thesis.
+In a first approach we have developed so-called cartooning privacy filters which preserve privacy while ensuring a minimum reduction of the image fidelity and run onboard of our TrustEYE platform.

 A. Erdelyi, T. Winkler, and B. Rinner.
 Privacy Protection vs. Utility in Visual Data: An Objective Evaluation Framework.
 Multimedia Tools and Applications, Springer, 2018.